 Thus, you can easily select a fertilizer that is high in whatever your plant particularly needs.

-For a potato patch you may select the formula 5-8-7; for celery, 8-4-4; for roses, 4-12-4; for tomatoes 4-6-6.
-A general all-around mixture is 5-10-5.
+A general all-purpose fertilizer mixture is 5-10-5.
 The base of a chemical fertilizer is usually sand.

 A teacup holds about one-half a pound of fertilizer.
 Always water fertilizer in thoroughly, and never let it touch the foliage or stems.

-Chemical fertilizers use up the humus in the soil.
+Commercial fertilizers use up the humus in the soil.
 They are short lasting and often leave a residue in the soil that causes an acid or alkali reaction.

 Therefore, you should not use the same chemical mixture on the soil year after year.
 You must also add large quantities of humus to replace that which is lost.

 Organic fertilizer is slow acting, long lasting, and build up the soil in the garden over a long period of time.